 Pneumonia comes in many forms.
 It may be caused by bacteria, fungi, viruses or chemicals.
-Altogether, more than 30 causes of pneumonia are known.

 Young, healthy people who seek treatment quickly have the best chance of a fast and complete recovery.
 Older people or people with other illnesses or a weakened immune system may develop a more severe infection that's harder to treat.